kclemmer/kclemmer.github.io/essays/final-project-idea.md

 ## Use case ideas
+Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.
 <li>New user goes to landing page, logs in, goes to userda totorial page, they read through that and then are sent to the user dashboard.(Gets them started)</li>
 <li>Admin goes to landing page, logs in, gets admin homepage, edits site.</li>
 <li>User goes to post page, reads information, comments on post page.</li>